 Unclog your drains by pouring boiled water in before adding a cup of bicarbonate of soda.
 Next, add a mixture of warm water and vinegar before pouring in more boiled water.
 Your drain should be good as new.

 Refresh your mattress by stripping it and covering with large amounts of bicarbonate of soda to soak up any odours.
 The longer it’s there, the more effective it will be.
 Vacuum the powder off the mattress when done.
 Find out more about cleaning mattresses in our guide.

 Iron out stains in the carpet by soaking a cloth or flannel in water, placing on the stain and running a hot iron across it.
 The heat will start to break up the stains, making the carpet easier to clean.
 This is a great way to remove spilt wax too.

-11. Refresh a freezer
+11. Refresh a freezer with charcoal

 Put activated charcoal in a smelly freezer to eradicate nasty smells, or mix equal parts warm water and vinegar and spray sparingly across the inside.